davidalexandervega/goats-api/README.md

 # Goat's API

-Goat's (RESTFUL) API hopes to provide a relevant datasource of heavy metal events, as well as related band and venue information.
+Goat's RESTful API is a datasource for heavy metal fliers and events.
 If you wish to contribute to the development of this project, see the pull request instruction below.

+The frontend for this API can be found at [goat-client](https://github.com/killeraliens/goats-client).

 ## Getting Started